 - What are natural health products?

-- How are natural health products currently regulated?
+- How natural health products currently regulated

-Supplemented foods, such as bread or juice fortified with vitamins and minerals, are not considered to be natural health products.
+Supplemented foods, such as bread or juice fortified with vitamins and minerals, are not considered natural health products.
 They are regulated by the Ministry for Primary Industries.
 Read more on the regulation of supplemented foods.

 - some products derived from animals are regulated by the Ministry for Primary Industries, under the Animal Products Act 1999.
 Read more on the Animal Products Act.

 - a natural health product will be a medicine under the Medicines Act 1981 if its main purpose is therapeutic, as defined in Section 4 of the Medicines Act.
-If a product contains an ingredient listed in Schedule 1 of the Medicines Regulations 1984, this usually implies that the product has a therapeutic purpose.
+If a product contains an ingredient listed in Schedule 1 of the Medicines Regulations 1984, this implies the product has a therapeutic purpose.
 Read more about medicines regulation.